dev4dummies/dev4dummies.github.io/_posts/2015-12-18-bash-functions.md

 }
 {% endhighlight %}

-and now (after you reboot your terminal or type
+and now (after you either reboot your terminal or type)

     source ~/.bash_profile